msayed-net/print_color/README.md

 # known issues

-* asnicolor not working in x-code
+* asnicolor not working in some editors/cases, when you see strange chars at console

 ## Author